-You don't have to be very old to remember tapes, LPs, telephone directories, faxes or VCRs.
+You don't have to be very old to remember tapes, LPs, phone books, faxes or the VCR.
 They were all commonplace items just a decade ago, but have now virtually disappeared.

 Next 10 years: here's what will fade away